One of my favorite things to cook on the Blackstone Griddle is the Smashburger.

 Burgers are a blank canvas.

 I'm convinced the foundation of any delicious ground meat burger starts is a quality burger bun.
 I always slather a little butter or mayonnaise on the bun and cook it on the griddle until it turns slightly golden brown.
+Brioche buns make for an especially delicious smash burger.

-Toasted buns add an additional pop of flavor that's a bit salty and nutty.
+Toasted buns add a pop of flavor that's a bit salty and nutty.
 Toasting a burger bun also helps to keep the bun from being soggy if you add burger sauce or other condiments like ketchup, relish, or smash sauce.
 This is especially helpful when making thicker burgers like the ones in this Maple Bacon Beer Burger recipe.

-I find that the thickness of the tomato and onion can actually change the flavor of the burger.
+I find that the thickness of the tomato and onion can change the flavor of the burger.

 For the tomato, I try and cut round slices slightly thinner than the thickness of a pencil.
 The onion gets sliced to about half that thickness.